 Australia's status as a small open economy and net importer of knowledge and technologies overlooks that Australia's researchintensive universities are knowledge creators at the global technological frontier and effective diffusors of knowledge both domestically and internationally.
-This is not to diminish the scale and benefits of industry linkages with overseas knowledge creation and technologies, it is a recognition that Australia is not solely reliant on international developments for its productivity revival.
+This is not to diminish the scale and benefits of industry linkages with overseas knowledge

+The Australian Government recognises the imperative of R&D by announcing and committing to raise R&D expenditure closer to 3 per cent of GDP. creation and technologies, it is a recognition that Australia is not solely reliant on international developments for its productivity revival.
 The Australian Government recognises the imperative of R&D by announcing and committing to raise R&D expenditure closer to 3 per cent of GDP.
 Beyond this headline commitment, the Australian Government also recognises the importance of an effective Australian Research Council (ARC) in administering the National Competitive Grants Program (NCGP), by initiating an independent review of the ARC